 How is cystic fibrosis treated?

-The main treatment strategies for people with CF are airway clearance, prevention and treatment of lung infections, and nutritional therapy.
+The main treatment strategies for people with CF are:

 Get to know our pediatric experts.